mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 -   Improve docs
 -   Support at least one more editor.
 -   Save and restore scroll position on a per-file basis.
+-   Create a pre-commit check to run black, flake8, mypy, and unit tests.
+-   Separate the render manager code from the renderer code.
+-   Provide a verbose/non-verbose logging option.

 Ideas: